dattazigzag/content_marketing/datta/Art_1_Tiny_ML/README.md

 Embedded systems development can be scary even for the brave hearts but it has come a long way.
 With systems and tools at place for deisgners to really tinker with the technology, it has opened the flood gates for us to focus on other important things than getting things up and running.

-With technologies like TinyML getting easier to play with we deisgners are now focusing on discovering new use cases as well as thinking of how to make these really usable and accesible to end users.
+With technologies like TinyML getting easier to play with, we designers are now focusing on discovering new use cases as well as thinking of how to make these really usable and accessible to end users.

 > 💡 Focusing on other areas like onboarding experiences, customization and personalization through user training (where end users do the training themselves), interfaces for setting custom actions, and clear monitoring systems are some of the valuable areas that would be important to design for.